Updated 5/23/2017 to reflect statements made by Coast Guard commandant Zukunft regarding the program.

-Icebreakers also participate in resupply missions to remote towns and encampments; most famously, the US Coast Guard (USCG) heavy icebreaker Polar Star clears a resupply path to McMurdo Station, an American Antarctic research facility, each year.
-This allows less-robust tankers and cargo ships to reach the station and deliver their goods.
+Icebreakers also participate in resupply missions to remote towns and encampments.
+Most famously, the US Coast Guard (USCG) heavy icebreaker Polar Star clears a resupply path to McMurdo Station, an American Antarctic research facility, each year.

 Many icebreakers help conduct scientific research in the poles.
 While planes and helicopters can deliver scientists to a static research station, such aircraft do not have the payload or loiter capabilities of a ship.
 Icebreakers allow researchers to conduct extended operations in the polar regions, working in the relative comfort of a ship, for months on end.
 They can also ferry researchers to any desired research location, as opposed to land-based research stations, which have a fixed location.

 Icebreakers also carry out a variety of miscellaneous maritime tasks.
 The Coast Guard lists the following as its Arctic missions (semicolons added): “Ice Operations; Defense Readiness; Aids to Navigation; Living Marine Resources; Marine Safety; Other Law Enforcement; Marine Environmental Protection; Ports, Waterways, & Coastal Security; Search and Rescue.”